Byzantine–Norman wars: First Norman invasion of the Balkans (1081–1085)

 In July 1083, Alexios made his move.
 He sent the majority of his army in full view of the Normans, daring them to attack.
 Bohemond formed up for battle, and charged.
 However, the imperial army retreated, leading the Normans into the trap.
 Soon, the Normans, who were still chasing the imperial army, were attacked from the flank by Alexios's skirmishers and Turks.
 Here, Bohemond became separated from the majority of his army, as Count Brienne, one of Bohemond's commanders, peeled off his knights to attack his harassers.
 However, this would prove to be a disaster.
 The Count's heavily armored knights could not keep up with Alexios's Turks, and unable to engage their enemy, they were decimated by Turkish arrows.
 Brienne lost most of his force, and routed.
 Meanwhile, Bohemond ordered his troops to retreat back to the siege camp, wary of being outflanked.
 Back at the camp, he was met with the shattered remains of Brienne's forces.
 The next morning, the Romans, now vastly outnumbering their foes, attacked Bohemonds siege camp.
 Bohemond, learning from Brienne's mistakes, ordered his forces to not pursue the enemies.
 Alexios, instead of attacking directly, used his Turks once again to harass the Normans.
 Bohemond ordered his men to dismount and form a shield wall to protect themselves from the missile fire.
 After several hours of this harassment, arrows felling many, the Normans finally broke, and retreated back west, to Trikala.
 Alexios did not pursue.

 Bohemond managed to restore control of his forces at Trikala.
 However, Alexios went all in to subdue the Norman threat.
 Having already sown dissent within the Norman forces prior to Larissa, Alexios bribed many soldiers handsomely to desert Bohemond.
-Bohemond found he could not compete with the emperor in terms of bribes, as Alexios had the wealth of the entire Eastern Roman Empire (ERE), while Bohemond was alone in enemy territory.
+Bohemond found he could not compete with the emperor in terms of bribes, as Alexios had the wealth of the entire Eastern Roman Empire, while Bohemond was alone in enemy territory.
 Bohemond, fearing complete mutiny, was forced to sail back to Italy, abandoning all the gains he had made in the Balkans.
 Despite the several great victories Bohemond had won, in the end, it had only taken one defeat to doom his cause.
 In the next years, Roman armies, with the help of the Venetians, retook all the land Bohemond had taken.

 The Norman danger ended for the time being with the death of Robert Guiscard in 1085, combined with a Byzantine victory and crucial Venetian aid that allowed the Byzantines to retake the Balkans.
 Alexios had to grant the Venetians, privileges to assure their support, something that eventually led to them controlling a substantial amount of the empire's financial sector.